Skip to navigation Skip to content

 • Source: and DOR: fields

-Note: when a payment is issued via NPP, a DOC will be generated including the 'reason for issue' entered on the IFP screen.
+Note: when a payment is issued via PDC, a DOC will be generated including the 'reason for issue' entered on the IFP screen.
 As granting the Crisis Payment is the significant decision, not the method in which the payment is delivered, this DOC is sufficient.

 A reference to SSAA 1999 Section 55 (payment into bank account etc.) can be included, but it is not compulsory.